Risk Management Tools & Resources

 Eventually the patient was moved into the preoperative area, where a nurse attempted to place an intravenous (IV) line.
 After several unsuccessful attempts, the nurse commented that the anesthesiologist “might have to go through the foot,” and then abruptly left the area.

-Emergency medical services was called, and the patient was transported to the hospital where he was treated for a concussion and edema.
+Staff members called emergency medical services, and the patient was transported to the hospital where he was treated for a concussion and edema.

 Risk Management Strategies for Phobic Patients

-When developing policies for managing anxious or phobic patients, healthcare providers and organizations may want to consider establishing:1
+When developing policies for managing fearful or anxious patients, healthcare providers and organizations may want to consider establishing:

 • Protocols for premedication (e.g., providing sedation the night prior to surgery or treatment), with clear and specific instructions about when and how the patient should use the medication as well as any potential risks

-• Policies related to appointment scheduling and treatment duration (e.g., scheduling phobic patients in the morning to reduce compounding apprehension, or splitting lengthy procedures into shorter sessions when possible)
+• Policies related to appointment scheduling and treatment duration (e.g., scheduling anxious or fearful patients in the morning to reduce compounding apprehension, or splitting lengthy procedures into shorter sessions when possible)

 • Strategies for minimizing the time patients spend in the reception or pretreatment areas (e.g., asking patients to fill out forms prior to their appointments to reduce waiting time)